-- (a) A Background Investigator shall not conduct the background investigation for a gaming license applicant if that Background Investigator has a conflict, or the appearance of a conflict, including the following: - (1) The Background Investigator has applied for the same position held by a particular gaming license applicant; or - (2) The Background Investigator is considered "immediate family" as defined in the Gaming Enterprise Human Resources Manual, of a gaming license applicant. - (b) The Nez Perce Tribe's Investigative Officer shall conduct the initial investigation by: - (1) Verifying written or oral information submitted by the applicant; - (2) Inquiring into the applicant's prior activities, criminal record, if any, and reputation, habits and associations; - (3) Interviewing a sufficient number of knowledgeable people such as former employers, personal references, and others to whom referred; and - (4) Documenting the disposition of all potential problem areas noted and disqualifying information obtained. - (c) The Investigative Officer shall utilize the employment and personal reference checks conducted by Human Resources. - (d) The Investigative Officer shall then prepare and submit to the Commission an investigative report detailing: - (1) Steps taken in conducting the background investigation; and - (2) Results obtained; - (e) The Background Investigator shall use NIGC's Notification of Results/Eligibility Determination electronic form, or the shortest form approved by NIGC, to report the details of the background investigation. - (f) Fingerprints of all applicants shall also be taken by the Nez Perce Tribal Police.
-Completed fingerprint cards will be returned to the Commission and placed in the applicant's background file. - (1) The Commission shall send to the NIGC, at the Regional Office, Portland Area or to the Washington, D.C. office, whichever is designated, the names and fingerprint cards for those licensees who require an FBI
+- A. A background investigator shall not conduct the background investigation for a License applicant if that background investigator has a conflict or the appearance of a conflict, including the following: - 1. the background investigator has applied for the same position held or sought by a particular License applicant; or - 2. the background investigator is considered a "close relative" of a License applicant, as defined in the Nez Perce Tribal Enterprises Human Resources Manual. - B. The background investigator shall conduct the initial investigation by: - 1. verifying written or oral information submitted by the applicant; - 2. inquiring into the applicant's prior activities, criminal record if any, reputation, habits, and associations; - 3. interviewing a sufficient number of knowledgeable people, such as former employers, personal references, and others to whom referred; and - 4. documenting all potential problem areas noted and disqualifying information obtained. - C. The background investigator shall use the employment and personal reference checks conducted by Nez Perce Tribal Enterprises Human Resources.

-- criminal background check, with the appropriate funds to cover the costs of such inquiry. - (2) Information obtained from NIGC as a result of the FBI fingerprint check shall be reviewed only by the Commission and the Tribe's Investigative Officer.
-No further dissemination of this information is authorized; and in fact, the Tribe is subject to the restrictions set forth in an MOU with NIGC forbidding use of such information for any other purpose.
-See NP 95-102.
+- D. The Gaming Commission and its background investigators shall keep confidential the identity of each person interviewed in the course of conducting a background investigation. - E. The Gaming Commission shall send to the NIGC the names and fingerprint cards for those Licensees or applicants who require a Federal Bureau of Investigations criminal background check, with the appropriate funds to cover the costs of such inquiry.
+Completed fingerprint cards will be returned to the Gaming Commission and placed in the applicant's confidential background file. - F. Information obtained from NIGC as a result of Federal Bureau of Investigations criminal background checks shall be reviewed only by the Gaming Commission and the background investigator.
+No further dissemination of this information is authorized; and, in fact, the Gaming Commission is subject to the restrictions set forth in a Tribe's Memorandum of Understanding with NIGC dated September 9, 2021.